 Carlos’ interdisciplinary practice stems from the appropriation of historical images and artistic forms of representation, as well as a formal and symbolic re-contextualisation of found objects.
-His use of pre-existent images or objects that have a previous macro history generate a temporal image of the past that confronts the present by creating new micro-histories that are connected throughout time.
+His use of pre-existent images or objects that have a previous macro history generates a temporal image of the past that confronts the present by creating new micro-histories that are connected throughout time.

-His oeuvre is the visual manifestation of a historical fascination, which aim to highlight muted stories and overlooked points of view, which often provoke new layers of meaning.
+His oeuvre is the visual manifestation of a historical fascination, which aims to highlight muted stories and overlooked points of view, which often provoke new layers of meaning.
 Carlos explores elements of individual and collective identity with a certain pre-established nomenclature set by politics and culture.
 The concept of identity is very personal to the artist as a means to better comprehend his country and places that have had a deep impact on him.
-Carlos’s investigation connects unseemly periods in time, allowing one to redefine the past by confronting the history with the contemporary outlook.
-His use of unusual materials including blood, teeth belonging to a more personal history, which aim to provide a particular kind of energy, that would otherwise be non-existent.
+Carlos’s investigation connects unseemly periods in time, allowing one to redefine the past by confronting history with the contemporary outlook.
+His use of unusual materials including blood, and teeth belonging to more personal history, aim to provide a particular kind of energy, that would otherwise be non-existent.